tirthalpatel/Learning-Spring/gs-spring-boot/gs-spring-boot-app/README.md

 	- MessageControllerWebIntegrationTest.java for Controller to Repository integration demo using Spring Test.

 * How to run test cases?
-	- STS: select project or junit package or test class, right click and run as "JUnit tests" / "Maven test"
+	- STS: select project or junit package or test class, right click and run as "JUnit tests" / "Maven test" by passing "-Dspring.profiles.active=test" in VM arguments
-	- Alternatively, run maven command from root of project: "mvn test"
+	- Alternatively, run maven command from root of project: "mvn test -Dspring.profiles.active=test"